Skip to main content

 console.log(list.getSelection()); // ["1.1", "1.2", "2.2"]

-- the ID of the task to selectjoin
+• id — id of the task to select

-By default, the value of the join parameter is set to false.
-It means, that the method will select only the specified task without saving IDs of the previously selected tasks.
+By default, the join parameter is set to false.
+The method selects only the specified task and resets the previously selected ones.

 const list = new ToDo("#root", {